-The mesmerizing sculpture is located in Qatar’s Brouq nature reserve, in Qatar’s west, and spans a distance of one kilometer.
-The sculpture is comprised of four, 45 feet steel plates, aligned in the desert scene.
+The mesmerizing sculpture is located in Qatar’s Brouq nature reserveand spans a distance of one kilometer.
+The sculpture is comprised of four 45-feet steel plates linearly aligned in the desert scene.
 Richard Serra used topographical techniques to perfectly align the plates to maximize the sculptures visual effect.
-The four steel plates were constructed in Germany, shipped, and placed by crane within the desert.
+The four steel plates were constructed in Germany before being shipped and placed by crane within the desert.

-Serra, speaking to New Yorker, praised the opportunity granted to him by Qatar Museums authority, headed by the sister of the Qatari Emir, Sheikha Al-Mayassa bin Khalifa Al-Thani.
+Speaking to New Yorker, Serra praised the opportunity granted to him by Qatar Museums headed by the sister of the Qatari Emir, Sheikha Al-Mayassa bin Khalifa Al-Thani.

 The location of the sculpture was specifically suggested by Qatar’s Father Emir, Sheikh Hamad bin Khalifa Al-Thani, who remembered the location from his youth.
 Serra stated that when he visited the Father Emir, “He was very touched by the fact—I could see it in his eye—he was moved by the fact that I had chosen the place.”